 Responsible for the care of this cub 24/7, together, our staff ensure this baby polar bear is aptly monitored and cared for with daily feedings (starting at nine times a day!) as well as ongoing daily monitoring of food intake, fecal and urine output, body temperature and body weight.

-In order to ensure this little cub is cared for around the clock, our Zoo parents involved in his care have taken to day and night scheduling seven days a week and will continue to work 'early' and 'late' shifts, until he is old enough to establish a regular schedule of eating by day and sleeping by night.
+In order to ensure this little cub is cared for around the clock, our Zoo parents involved in her care have taken to day and night scheduling seven days a week and will continue to work 'early' and 'late' shifts, until she is old enough to establish a regular schedule of eating by day and sleeping by night.
 Caring for a newborn bear is no easy feat!

-While our veterinarians and veterinarian technicians were most integral during the first days and weeks when the baby cub was most fragile, our Zoo keeper staff were introduced to the baby polar bear as early as possible, as they will become the primary care givers once he gets older and moves outdoors.
+While our veterinarians and veterinarian technicians were most integral during the first days and weeks when the baby cub was most fragile, our Zoo keeper staff were introduced to the baby polar bear as early as possible, as they will become the primary care givers once she gets older and moves outdoors.